 We have an article focused on these instructions for teachers available here.
 This includes Google Slides that can be used to show simply how to log in and out.

 Make Sure the Chromebook Has Enough Space for Tyto Online

 Tyto Online takes up around 1.2 gigabytes of the Chromebooks space.
 Be sure the device has enough space to accommodate.
-This is especially tricky in Kiosk mode, as not having enough space will result in the first intialization appearing stuck.
-Clearing up space and re-intializing should resolve the issue.
+This is especially tricky in Kiosk mode, as not having enough space will result in the first initialization appearing stuck.
+Clearing up space and re-initializing should resolve the issue.